 An automated purchasing system can add value in many ways.
-It streamlines systems, makes them more efficient, and maximises resources.
+It streamlines systems, makes them more efficient, and maximizes resources.
 You can pay suppliers on time and retain control over the process.
 These benefits are company-wide, yet also apply to specific key stakeholders.

-From a management perspective, the element of control extends far beyond maximizing efficiency of team members.
+From a management perspective, the element of control extends far beyond maximizing the efficiency of team members.
 An automated purchasing system can provide a whole host of analytical information on areas such as:

 - Vendor performance;

 - cost analysis.

 Staff can perform other activities.
 And suppliers, as we have seen, benefit from an increased clarity in requests.

 There’s a lot of options to consider when looking into purchasing automation software.
 Factors vary, but perhaps the two most important considerations for businesses should be:

 These dual traits ensure fast onboarding times.
 They also allow you to access the information from multiple locations, which is vital if your business operates.
 Finally, ensure all key stakeholders and involved in the selection process.

 Written by – Adelina Benson, Marketing Professional for AcademicBrits